GoogleCloudPlatform/automlops/README.md

 # Options

-The tool current supports 4 different configurations based on the following flags:
+AutoMLOps currently supports 4 different configurations based on the following flags:
 1. `use_kfp_spec`: (Optional) Bool that specifies whether to use Kubeflow definitions or Python custom definitions.
 Defaults to False.
 See [user guide](https://docs.google.com/presentation/d/1suAfces32N098MOzme4LA084P3vA3iJ6hMmQfn1-7Wo/edit?usp=sharing).
 - if True:
     - The pipeline uses Kubeflow objects and syntax, and will generate all the necessary files in the backend to compile and run the pipeline.